 - Rao's Arrabiata Tomato Sauce (slightly spicy & delish!)

-- Vegan cheese (Violife and Miyokos mozzarella are two of my faves)
+- Vegan cheese (Violife, Miyokos, and Field Roast Chao are three of my favorites)

 - Thinly sliced mushrooms